I like alcohol. As for any drug if you're going to do it, do it sparingly and make it count. Here's how.

 Buy.

 The Germans simply made it illegal to fiddle with beer, e.g. by adding sugar — so you can trust it to be wholesome stuff.
-Urbock is excellent, more bitter than your usual belgian beer, but just as solid and nourishing.
+Urbock is excellent, more bitter than your usual Belgian beer, but just as solid and nourishing.

 Buy.

-An extremely strong french blonde, though the label says they didn't add sugar.
+I was travelling in Milan and dropped by a supermarket and saw this extremely strong french blonde.
 I generally find blondes too gassy and light, but this one foams up on the tongue with perfect discretion and has a good body.
-And the taste?
-Roast beef, or barbecue flavoured crisps.
+The label says they didn't add sugar; so apparently the body is natural, too.

 Buy.